jason-weirather/cio-mass-cytometry/README.md

 ## *Not shown in notebook:* Accurately annote all clusters in the in the over-clustered excel sheet.

-We recommend working with an immunologist to complete this section.
+You download the worksheet and you can use it in conjunction with the stage_1 CATALYST workflow to fill in which cell population each cluster represents.
+Take notice of the % of cellularity of each population because there may be some very small populations that are not easily classified but may be better to just set to an unknown or other label.

 Pre: Take the unlabeled worksheet `WORKFLOW/stage_1/05-stage1-unannotated-clusters-50.xlsx`

 Post: The saved labeled worksheet `WORKFLOW/stage_2/06-INPUT-stage2-annotated-clusters-50.xlsx`; Note this marks our switch from stage 1 of the workflow to stage 2.

+👁️ Review required: We recommend working with an immunologist to complete this section.

 ## [notebooks/06 - Python - Ingest labeled clusters.ipynb](https://github.com/jason-weirather/cio-mass-cytometry/blob/main/notebooks/06%20-%20Python%20-%20Ingest%20labeled%20clusters.ipynb)